 How to choose EV Saver through the Powershop online portal

-To support Environment Victoria and still get the 12 percent discount, simply log in and choose the ‘EV Saver’ icon and select the number of units you wish to purchase.
+To support Environment Victoria and still get the great discount, simply log in and choose the ‘EV Saver’ icon and select the amount you wish to purchase.

 For example if your bill is 100 units and you wish to purchase 100 percent GreenPower, then just enter 100 when purchasing power.